 Make a list of features you want, and adjust your expectations.

 It really never occurred to us that buying a car in Switzerland wouldn’t be fun.

 I mean, car shopping can be a bit of a chore, but it should be an exciting thing to buy a new car, even a used one.
 A car is functional and serves a purpose, but it’s still a luxury to be able to own one.
 It should be fun to buy – and even more, drive – whatever you decide to buy.

 And before you go thinking that’s only for rich people who can afford shiny red convertibles, that’s a bunch of malarkey.
 We’ve never owned a new car, and we’re as thrifty when buying a used car as in everything else we do.

 Both the 4Runner and Miata were about $8,000 each when we bought them.

-I saved up to pay cash for my Miata (paying interest is a waste of money).
+I saved up to pay cash for my Miata.
+Why waste money on paying interest?